begris/bw-zsh-plugin/README.md

 # bw
 _**Bitwarden Zsh plugin**_ - provides formatting options and easy acces to credentails stored in Bitwarden via the **Bitwarden CLI**.
+The plugin tries to retrieve a valid session before each action.
+So an explicit login is not nescessary beforehand.

 ## Requirements
 The following addtional tools are required to use the _Bitwarden Zsh plugin_: